-We regularly how cold call demo webinars (view our events calendar if you would like to join a future one) and we try to share some of the calls this is an example of an outbound B2B cold call from a recent event.
+We regularly how cold call demo webinars and we try to share some of the calls and this is an outbound B2B cold call from a recent event.

 What Went Well

-On this call, you hear an example of an outbound B2B cold call where I try to confirm availability right at the beginning of the call by asking:
+On this call, you hear an where I try to confirm availability right at the beginning of the call by asking:

 Have I caught you in the middle of anything?